-We modified 6 classes into 2 classes by merging labels that is not forest-fire (prevention, countermeasure, mitigation, unknow, rehabilitation) in label 0 (not-fire) and forest-fire label in label 1(fire).
+We modified 6 classes into 2 classes by merging labels that is not wildfire (prevention, countermeasure, mitigation, unknow, rehabilitation) in label 0 (not-fire) and wildfire label in label 1(fire).
 As result, the number of data returned for the fire class is 136 and for not-fire is 911.